 There are other ways of adding objects to the workspace, such as, using the Online Library, dragging and dropping from Windows Explorer (e.g. your desktop) or the web browser, copying and pasting and more.
 More info can be found below.

-Once you finish adding objects, lock the workspace for editing to prevent accidental object movement:
+Once adding objects to the workspace is complete, there is an option to lock the workspace for editing to prevent accidental object movement:

-Containers can be used to keep file and directory shortcuts, RSS news feeds, notes, URL's, pictures and you can even add folder connectors that link to actual folders on disk (this is an experimental feature which is not covered in this tour).
-Containers can be detached from the workspace, shrunk and folded to occupy less space, moved around (Ctlr+Z to undo a move, Ctrl+Y to redo), resized, renamed, arranged, displayed in different colors and more.
-You can add many shortcuts to the same container and group a bunch of them together using tags, or simply start multiple shortcuts at once.
+Containers offer a solution for organizing an array of elements.
+These include file and directory shortcuts, RSS news feeds, notes, URLs, images, and even the option to integrate folder connectors linking to physical folders on the disk (please note that this experimental feature is not covered in this tour).
+Containers have the ability to be detached from the workspace, shrunk and folded to occupy minimal space, repositioned, resized (with Ctrl+Z for undoing a move/resize operations and Ctrl+Y for redoing), renamed, rearranged, and even customized with varying colors, among other options.
+Add multiple shortcuts to the same container and group a bunch of them together using tags, or simply start multiple shortcuts at once.

-The basic operations that can be done with containers in the workspace are shown below:
+The following clip illustrates the basic operations that can be performed with containers within the workspace:

-The animation below shows how you can use the Select Tag button to place many shortcuts in the same container:
+The animation below demonstrates how to use the Select Tag button to group multiple shortcuts within the same container:

 Some tips for creating notes:

-Once the container is detached, you can dock it to any side of the screen (top, bottom, left and right), completely hide it (a thin border line is always visible) or show its name in a tab so that you can easily find it.
-There are more settings you can control for each detached container individually by accessing the detached container right-click menu.
+Once the container is detached, dock it to any side of the screen (top, bottom, left, or right), completely hide it (a thin border line is always visible), or show its name in a tab for easy access.
+There are more settings that can be controlled for each detached container individually by accessing the detached container's right-click menu.

-The most common objects you will add to the workspace are shortcuts.
-Shortcuts can use any custom size, emphasis and colors, so that you can quickly find what you're looking for.
-Shortcuts can be grouped and identified by tags so that you can focus on the task you are working on, and even start multiple related shortcuts at once just by starting a single one.
-Shortcuts can point to files, folders, web URLs or system commands.
+The most common objects added to the workspace are shortcuts.
+Shortcuts can have custom sizes, emphasis, and colors, making it easy to find what you're looking for.
+They can be grouped and identified by tags, allowing you to focus on your current task and even launch multiple related shortcuts by starting just one.
+Shortcuts can point to files, folders, web URLs, or system commands.

 Adding Shortcuts

-Manually add shortcuts using the New right-click menu (Right-Click the workspace → New...) or by dragging and dropping files from the Windows Explorer/your web browser to the workspace or to different containers (drag the file to the corner of the screen the workspace is located at and it will pop out).
-You can also copy files from the Windows Explorer and paste them in the workspace or inside a container [Ctrl+V].
-Use [Ctrl+Shift+V] or the menu option 'Paste to Container' to paste shortcuts inside a new container.
-SideSlide is sharing the global clipboard with Windows so it's also possible to copy files from within SideSlide and paste them to a different location, such as the Desktop folder.
+Manually add shortcuts using the New right-click menu (Right-Click the workspace → New...) or by dragging and dropping files from Windows Explorer or your web browser to the workspace or different containers (drag the file to the screen corner where the workspace is located, and it will pop out).
+You can also copy files from Windows Explorer and paste them into the workspace or a container using [Ctrl+V].
+To paste shortcuts into a new container, use [Ctrl+Shift+V] or the 'Paste to Container' option in the menu.
+SideSlide shares the global clipboard with Windows, allowing you to copy files from within SideSlide and paste them to another location, like the Desktop folder.

 Arranging shortcuts with the mouse